Key Public Health Questions

 Tools to assess determinants of injury

-Useful resources to use in the determinants phase of your program include the following:
+Resources that can be used during the determinants phase of your program include the following:

 - Causal Trees